BibleNLP/greek-room/greekroom/greekroom/wildebeest/README.md

 * This initialization is typically done before Greek Room corpus checks.
 * The initialization might take a little longer than a check (since it includes the available corpus, not just a chapter or so), but it needs to be called only once per session for the whole corpus.
-* Corpus statistics are automatically updated by Greek Room checks, but will benefit from any corpus updates (using corpus_init) after editing changes.
+* Corpus statistics are automatically updated by Greek Room checks, but will benefit from any corpus updates (call with no checks) after editing changes.
-* If CorpusInit calls have the same SntId, only the last one be used for the corpus statistics.
+* If calls have the same SntId, only the last one be used for the corpus statistics.

 #### Example with state (in the form of text_corpus): corpus initialization (with no checks), and actual check
 ```python